ON NATURAL MEDICINES

 part in clinical outcomes ... in how fast or slow the lymphoma progresses;

-in spontaneous regressions; and even in the response to standard therapy.
+in spontaneous regressions; and even in the durability of the response to standard therapy.

 Our ancestors have used

 plants, minerals and animal parts as medicines to relieve pain and